itripathiharsh/Sentiment_Analysis/README.md

 Open secrets.toml and add your keys in the following format:

+## Secret key for hashing passwords (can be any random string)
+SECRET_KEY = "your_strong_secret_key_here"

-# Hugging Face API Key
+## Hugging Face API Key
 HUGGING_FACE_API_KEY = "your_hf_token_here"

-# Numbered Google Gemini API Keys
+## Numbered Google Gemini API Keys
 GEMINI_API_KEY_1 = "your_gemini_key_1"
 GEMINI_API_KEY_2 = "your_gemini_key_2"

-# Firebase
+## Firebase Service Account Credentials
+[firebase]
+type = "service_account"
+project_id = "your-project-id"
+### ... (copy all other fields from your Firebase JSON key file) ...

+Usage
+To run the web application locally, execute the following command:

+streamlit run App.py

+Open your web browser and navigate to the local address provided (usually http://localhost:8501).